Kevin Eldon

-Kevin Eldon (born 2 October 1959) is an English actor and comedian.
-He featured in British comedy television shows of the 1990s including Fist of Fun, This Morning with Richard Not Judy, Knowing Me, Knowing You with Alan Partridge, Big Train, Brass Eye and Jam.
+Kevin Eldon is an English actor and comedian.
+He featured in British comedy television shows of the 1990s including Fist of Fun, This Morning with Richard Not Judy, Knowing Me, Knowing You with Alan Partridge, I'm Alan Partridge, Big Train, Brass Eye and Jam.
 In 2013, Eldon appeared in his own BBC sketch series It's Kevin.
 He has also appeared in minor speaking roles in the HBO series Game of Thrones.

 Personal life

 Eldon was born in Chatham, Kent.
 He has been a practising Buddhist since 1990.
-He has two children with his wife Holly, whom he met in late 2005 on the set of Hyperdrive, where she was the art director.
+He has two children with his wife Holly, who he met in late 2005 on the set of Hyperdrive, where she was the art director.